Empower Yourself and Your Business with Food Safety

 - uncooked grains.

-Low-risk foods do not support the growth of bacteria because they are dry and have often been processed in a way, like being dried, salted or acidified, which lowers or eliminates microorganisms in the food.
+Foods that are low risk do not support the growth of bacteria because they are dry and have often been processed, like being dried, salted, or acidified, which lowers or eliminates microorganisms in the food.
 They may also have had chemicals added to them or been packaged to minimise microorganisms.

 Temperature Danger Zone